Journalists cover many areas of life, finding and presenting information for print, broadcast, or online.

-Sub-editors take the stories written by reporters and put them into a form which suits the special needs of their particular newspaper, magazine, bulletin or web page.
-Sub-editors do not usually gather information themselves.
+Sub-editors put the stories into a form which suits their particular newspaper, magazine, radio or TV bulletin, or web page.
 Their job is to concentrate on how the story can best be presented to their audience.
-They are often called subs.
-The person in charge of them is called the chief sub-editor, usually shortened to chief sub.

-Photojournalists use photographs to tell the news. .i.photojournalists;They either cover events with a reporter, taking photographs to illustrate the written story, or attend news events on their own, presenting both the pictures and a story or caption.
+Photojournalists use photographs to tell the news, either covering events with a reporter, taking photographs to illustrate the written story, or attending news events on their own, presenting both the pictures and a story or caption.

 There are many other jobs which can be done by journalists.
 It is a career with many opportunities.

 People enter journalism for a variety of reasons.
 Some just enjoy writing and learning new things, some want to become famous and make a name for themselves, and some might want to be an influence for good and bring about social change.